 Developed in August 1988, by Jarkko Oikarinen, IRC is short for Internet Relay Chat and is a popular chat service still in use today that enables users to connect to an IRC server using a software program or web service and communicate with each other live.
 For example, the Computer Hope chat room uses an IRC server to allow its users to talk and ask computer questions live.

 In order to connect and chat with other IRC users, you must either have an IRC client or a web interface that connects you to IRC servers.
 There are numerous software IRC clients that enable users to connect and communicate to other IRC servers.
-You can find such IRC clients in our recommended download section.
 We suggest the HydraIRC program.

 Below is a listing of some of the IRC commands that can be used while connected to an IRC server.
 Although most of these commands will work with most IRC clients and IRC servers, some commands may be invalid.